klavins/ECEP520/week_10/README.md

     - `/usr/local/src/elma` - The source and build diretory
     - `/usr/local/include/elma` - Header files
     - `/usr/local/lib/libelma.a` - The shared library

-    See the Example Project for details on how to use these resources.
+    So you can do
+    ```c++
+    #include "elma/elma.h"
+    ```
+    in your code and use the `-lelma` flag while linking.
+See the [example elma project](https://github.com/klavinslab/elma_project) for an example.

 **Continuous Integration**
-- Dockerbug build configured to build latest docker image upon every push and every pull request
+- Dockerhub build configured to build latest docker image upon every push and every pull request.
+This takes *forever*, but usually finished by overnight.
+You can also just pull the latest changes and build your own container from the Dockerfile.

 Changes to Elma
 ---